Controlling Date.now and setTimeout in Jest

 Pipeline Stability & Edge Case Mitigation

-Root Cause Analysis: Parallel test runners expose non-deterministic timer scheduling, while memory leaks in unreset mock registries degrade CI performance over time.
+Root Cause: Parallel test runners expose non-deterministic timer scheduling, while memory leaks in unreset mock registries degrade CI performance over time.

-Reproducible Setup: Enforce testEnvironment: 'jsdom', set workerIdleMemoryLimit: '512MB', and run with --detectOpenHandles.
+Reproducible Setup: Enforce testEnvironment: 'jsdom', set workerIdleMemoryLimit: '512MB' in jest.config.ts, and run with --detectOpenHandles to surface lingering timer handles.

 Exact Code Pattern:

-Mitigation Steps: Isolate time-sensitive tests in dedicated suites; implement strict teardown protocols; monitor process.hrtime() for drift; enforce --runInBand for legacy timer-heavy tests.
+Mitigation Steps: Isolate time-sensitive tests in dedicated suites; implement strict teardown protocols; enforce --runInBand for legacy timer-heavy tests that cannot be parallelized safely.
+Run jest --detectOpenHandles periodically to catch unreleased timer handles before they accumulate.